xuyuanxin/notes/language/python/python_class.md

 ## Call Expressions: `__call__`

 On to our next overloading method: the `__call__` method is called when your instance is called.
 No, this isn’t a circular definition—if defined, Python runs a `__call__` method for function call expressions applied to your instances, passing along whatever positional or keyword arguments were sent.
-This allows instances to conform to a functionbased API:
+This allows instances to conform to a function-based API:

 ```python
 >>> class Callee: